Jerkwin/Jerkwin.github.io/GMX/GMXprg.md

 ### 附加说明

-<p>The m2p file format contains input options for the xpm2ps program.
-All of these options are very easy to comprehend when you look at the PosScript(tm) output from xpm2ps.</p>
+The m2p file format contains input options for the xpm2ps program.
+All of these options are very easy to comprehend when you look at the PosScript(tm) output from xpm2ps.

 <pre><code>; Command line options of xpm2ps override the parameters in this file
 black&amp;white              = no           ; Obsolete